Fitus/Zaloha_Snapshot.sh/DOCUMENTATION.md

 <b>--noProgress</b>    ... suppress progress messages (no screen output).

+<b>--mawk</b>          ... use mawk, the very fast AWK implementation based on a
+                    bytecode interpreter.
+Without this option, awk is used, which usually maps to GNU awk (but not always).

 <b>--lTest</b>         ... (do not use in real operations) support for lint-testing
                     of AWK programs